Right of WayP.O. Box 1466

 Small Wireless Facilities (SWF)

-The purpose of this section is to provide guidance on the permitting, placement, spacing, construction, installation and maintenance of SWF, Utility Poles, Monopoles and Wireless Support Structures in the City’s rights-of-way as defined by A.R.S. § 9-591, et seq., and recognized in the “Small Wireless Facility Terms and Conditions” document.
+The purpose of this section is to provide guidance on the permitting, placement, spacing, construction, installation and maintenance of SWF, Utility Poles, Monopoles and Wireless Support Structures in the City’s ROW as defined by A.R.S. § 9-591, et seq., and recognized in the “Small Wireless Facility Terms and Conditions” document.
 This section is a supplement to the Terms and Conditions document.
 SWF on Mesa Electric poles or equipment require a separate wireless license.
 Read more about SWF installations.

 This map allows wireless carriers to view Mesa street light locations, streetlight addresses, and pole types to comply with the Small Wireless Facilities (SWF) Terms and Conditions and City Standards.
 Additionally, this map will show for which locations wireless carriers have expressed exploratory interest.
 To comply with the submittal requirements set forth in the Standards, the map shows the Interference Sensitivity Zones (ITZ) for further testing.